xiaodongyang/xiaodongyang.github.io/publications/fulllist.md

 **X. Yang** and Y. Tian.
 Texture Representations Using Subspace Embeddings.
 Pattern Recognition Letters (PRL), 34(10), 1130-1137, 2013.

 Y. Tian, **X. Yang**, C. Yi, and A. Arditi.
 Toward A Computer Vision based Wayfinding Aid for Blind Persons to Access Unfamiliar Indoor Environments.
 Machine Vision and Applications (MVA), 24(3), 521-535, 2013.

 F. Zaman, **X. Yang**, and Y. Tian.
+Monitoring Activity of Taking Medicine by Incorporating RFID and Video Analysis.
+Network Modeling Analysis in Health Informatics and Bioinformatics, 2(2), 61-70, 2013.

+S. Wang, **X. Yang**, and Y. Tian.
+Detecting Sinage and Doors for Blind Navigation and Wayfinding.
+Network Modeling Analysis in Health Informatics and Bioinformatics, 2(2), 81-93, 2013.

+F. Zaman, **X. Yang**, and Y. Tian.
 Robust and Effective Component based Banknote Recognition for the Blind.
 IEEE Transactions on System, Man, and Cybernetics (TSMC) Part C, 42(6), 1021-1030, 2012.